HelenGlover/Digital-Garden/_notes/design.md

   <br><br>
   The <a href="https://www.designcouncil.org.uk/our-resources/systemic-design-framework/">Design Council</a> describes it as,

-  >"systemic design is the acknowledgement of complexity and interconnectedness throughout the design thinking and doing process.
+    "the acknowledgement of complexity and interconnectedness throughout the design thinking and doing process.
 It is both a mindset and a methodology - considering the structures and beliefs that underpin a challenge."

 <br>
 This is what I prioritize in community conversations.
 I believe that systemic design fosters a more inclusive and holistic approach to problem-solving, encouraging collaboration among diverse stakeholders.
 By acknowledging the complexities and interconnectedness of social, environmental, and economic systems, we can create solutions that are not only innovative but also equitable and sustainable.